Tux-n00b/tux-blog/posts/binary/ROP/split.md

 Step 2 64 bit program
 ---
+Just like the 32 bit but with 64 bit specific things.
  We perform the usuall running of the program and see that it crashes with a segmentation fault.
 It crashes With us not seeing whats in the `instruction pointer RIP`.
 We can use the last 4 bytes at the end of the `RBP (Base pointer)` WE get 40 bytes.
 Just like the 32 bit we check the system call and the /bin/cat/flag.txt addresses and use them.

 > Unlike the **32_bit** structure where the **bin/cat/flag.txt_is_called_form_the_stack** because we were able to place the system call over the Instruction pointer then followed it with the command that we wanted on the stack which was the /bin/cat/flag.txt.
 In the **64_bit** structure we are not able to place it in the `RIP`, it is required to be in the `RDI` so we will need to get the /bin/cat/flag.txt onto that register.
 We will use the `pop rdi` gadget to do this.